 Every California contract contains an implied covenant of good faith and fair dealing, whereby each party covenants not to “do anything which will injure the right of the other to receive the benefits of the agreement.’”
 (Wolf v.
 Walt Disney Pictures and Television (2008) 162 Cal.App.4th 1107, 1120.)
 However, in insurance contracts, unlike other contracts, breach of the implied covenant by the insurer gives rise to an independent tort known as insurance bad faith.
 (Egan v.
 Mutual of Omaha Insurance Company (1979) 24 Cal.3d 809, 818.)
 As the California Supreme Court explained in addressing the tort of insurance bad faith, one of the reasons insurance contracts are treated differently is because “[t]he insured . . . does not seek to obtain a commercial advantage by purchasing the policy—rather, he seeks protection against calamity.”(Id. at 819)

 Currently, California only recognizes first party bad faith, which involves an insured’s claims against their own insurance company.
-Waters v.
+(Waters v.
 United Servs.
-Auto Ass’n (1996) 41 Cal.App.4th 1063, 1069.
-This types of coverage that can be subject to bad faith involve commercial policies providing coverage to buildings, homeowners insurance provides coverage a homeowner’s property, uninsured and underinsured motor coverage designed to guarantee reimbursement to an insured motorist for injuries wrongfully inflicted by a financially irresponsible motorist without automobile liability coverage or with limited coverage, or even Life, Health & Disability insurance.
+Auto Ass’n (1996) 41 Cal.App.4th 1063, 1069.)
+The types of coverage that can be subject to bad faith involve commercial policies providing coverage to buildings, homeowners insurance providing coverage a homeowner’s property, uninsured and underinsured motor coverage designed to guarantee reimbursement to an insured motorist for injuries wrongfully inflicted by a financially irresponsible motorist without automobile liability coverage or with limited coverage, or even Life, Health & Disability insurance.

 In addition, to contractual damages, extracontractual damages, including physical, mental, and emotional distress, attorney fees, and possibly punitive damages may be awarded.
-Silberg v.
+(Silberg v.
 Calif.
 Life Ins.
 Co.
-(1974) 11 Cal.3d 452, 462.
+(1974) 11 Cal.3d 452, 462.)
 “An insurer that unreasonably delays, or fails to pay, benefits due under the policy may be held liable in tort for breach of the implied covenant.”
-Chateau v.
+(Chateau v.
 Chamberay Homeowners Ass’n v. associated Int’l Ins.
 Co.
-(2001) 90 Cal.App.4th 335, 346-347.
+(2001) 90 Cal.App.4th 335, 346-347.)
 California law permits all consequential damages flowing from denial of policy benefits.
 “Because breach of the implied covenant is actionable as a tort, the measure of damages for tort actions applies, and the insurance company generally is liable for ‘any damages which are the proximate result of that breach.’”
-PPG Indus., Inc. v.
+(PPG Indus., Inc. v.
 Transamerica Ins.
 Co.
-(1999) 20 Cal.4th 310, 315.
-This may include personal injury or wrongful death damages under right circumstances.
+(1999) 20 Cal.4th 310, 315.)
+This may include personal injury or wrongful death damages under the right circumstances.
 With respect to punitive damages, it requires a showing through clear and convincing evidence of oppression, fraud, or malice.
-Civ.
+(Civ.
 C. § 3294; Amerigraphics, Inc. v.
 Mercury Cas.
 Co.
-(2010) 182 Cal.App.4th 1538, 1558.
+(2010) 182 Cal.App.4th 1538, 1558.)
 The award may be partially dependent on the net worth of the defendant.
 This is very easy in insurance cases because all admitted insurance companies must file a financial statement with the Department of Insurance and the net worth is listed.

 Finally, where the case is being handled on a contingency fee basis, Brandt attorney fees are permitted and not limited to the agreed-upon percentage of the benefits owing under the policy.
 Rather, the award must compensate for the attorney's efforts to obtain those benefits.
-Cassim v.
+(Cassim v.
 Allstate Ins.
 Co.
-(2004) 33 Cal.4th 780, 810.
-At the end of trial, it may be a question for the jury for a special verdict on attorneys’ fees.Lear More about Bad Faith Policy Limit Demand
+(2004) 33 Cal.4th 780, 810.)
+At the end of trial, it may be a question for the jury to award a special verdict on attorneys’ fees.Learn More about Bad Faith Policy Limit Demand